-Current arrangements mean proponents typically match local generation with the lowest onsite electrical load to minimize grid exports.
+Current arrangements mean proponents typically match local generation with the lowest onsite electrical load to minimise grid exports.
 This affects economies of scale and operating efficiency and has stopped some projects going ahead.

 Applications for rule changes to the National Electricity Market (NEM) must be supported by robust evidence and data.
-There is a need to investigate the potential impact of proposed changes on the NEM.
+The Investigating Local Network Charges and Local Electricity Trading project will investigate the potential impact of proposed changes on the NEM.

 Five virtual trials of local network charges and local electricity trading will be conducted in NSW, VIC, and QLD to support two potential NEM rule change proposals.